Top Keywords: It all begins with Identifying them, Correctly!

 Discoverability becomes vital to brands as eCommerce platforms are built for purchasing products.
 Understanding the relevance of the top keywords by measuring your brand’s Share-of-Shelf becomes crucial for enhancing the product discoverability.

-Some marketers suggest that monitoring reviews offer insights into the pros and cons of a product, which is certainly true and simultaneously enables to find long-tail keywords.
+Some marketers suggest that monitoring reviews offers insights into the pros and cons of a product, which is certainly true and simultaneously enables one to find long-tail keywords.
 Unfortunately, identifying keywords relevant only through a single source doesn’t offer perspective.
 Therefore, brands need to identify the top keywords from every possible source.
 Using multiple filters, the solution also sights the most promising/critical aspects of a brand and its competitors.
 (Read here)

 A single category page on Amazon could consist of up to 50 product listings, which means your brand’s single variant competes with 49 other listings, some of these could be of your brand as well.
 Analyzing the top keywords on the eCommerce marketplace’s digital shelf helps the brand increase its page positioning/ranking and enhance visibility.